-The Erasmus Office will have less staff available during the holidays.
-We will continue our daily work, but please note that responses may be a little bit slower.
+The Erasmus Office will be out of office from December 23rd until January 7th.
+Please note that responses may be a little bit slower during this time.
 Please be patient, we will try to process your grant applications as soon as possible.

 The Erasmus+ grant is meant as a contribution to cover additional travel and living costs abroad.
 The grant amounts per month have been determined by the National Agency Erasmus+.
 In the table below you will find the amounts per Traineeship month for each of the three country groups.

 |Group 1 - Programme countries with higher living costs|